tostenzel/mcmot-transformer/INSTALL.md

 - `pip3 install -r requirements-deformable_detr.txt`

+We follow up with our requirements (only tmux):

+- `pip3 install -r requirements-mcmot-transformer.txt`

 Next, we install MultiScaleDeformableAttention from the local files in this repository with

 - `python src/trackformer/models/ops/setup.py build --build-base=src/trackformer/models/ops/ install`